dgreif/homebridge-hatch-baby-rest/packages/homebridge-hatch-baby-rest/README.md

 \*\* Rest Mini does not have a light, so only audio controls are available

-The Hatch Restore, Rest 2nd Gen and Rest+ 2nd Gen support much more complicated routines which do not map well to HomeKit controls.
+The Hatch Restore, Restore 2, Rest 2nd Gen and Rest+ 2nd Gen support much more complicated routines which do not map well to HomeKit controls.
 Because of this complexity, they are exposed as a simple switch.
 Turning the switch on will initiate the first step in your Bedtime routine.
 Turning the switch off will turn the device off no matter which routine/step you are in.

 If you have an older bluetooth model, please see the [`homebridge-hatch-rest-bluetooth` plugin](../homebridge-hatch-rest-bluetooth)